HeljaeRaeisaenen/ohte-harjoitusty-/documentation/users_manual.md

 ## Using the placement generator

-After you have succesfully logged in, the program asks you for a csv file.
+After you have succesfully logged in, you can start creating the placement, view your placement-creating statistics, log out or look at some info.
+If you choose to make a placement, the program opens a new view and asks you for a csv file.
 By clicking the button, you can select the desired file from your folders visually.

 The file must have a very specific structure:
 - It must be comma-separated (you can save Excel documents in this format by selecting 'csv' as the filetype, and 'comma' as the delimiter)